jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 included in the call to the macro.

 *Variadic macros* are function-like macros which accept a variable number of arguments.
-Here's the example used by the [GNU CPP docs](https://gcc.gnu.org/onlinedocs/cpp/Variadic-Macros.html#Variadic-Macros):
+Here's the example used by the [GNU cpp docs](https://gcc.gnu.org/onlinedocs/cpp/Variadic-Macros.html#Variadic-Macros):

 {% highlight cpp %}